kinokyzx/wan2.2-google-colab/README.md

 # Wan 2.2 Google Colab Template

-A ready-to-use Google Colab notebook template for running [Wan 2.2](https://github.com/Wan-Video/Wan2.2), an advanced image-to-video AI model.
+A ready to use Google Colab notebook template for running [Wan 2.2](https://github.com/Wan-Video/Wan2.2), an advanced image to video AI model.
 This template simplifies the setup process and provides an optimized workflow for generating videos from images on Colab's free GPU resources.

-## 🌟 Features
+## Features

-- **One-Click Setup**: Automated installation of all dependencies and model downloads
+- **One Click Setup**: Automated installation of all dependencies and model downloads
-- **Optimized for Colab**: Pre-configured settings for Google Colab's free tier (also works on other notebook platforms)
+- **Optimized for Colab**: Pre-configured settings for Google Colab (also works on other notebook platforms)
 - **Memory Efficient**: Includes flags for model offloading and CPU-based text encoding to manage VRAM
-- **User-Friendly Interface**: Simple upload → configure → generate workflow
+- **User Friendly Interface**: Simple upload → configure → generate workflow
 - **Multiple Resolutions**: Support for 1280×720, 832×480, and 1024×1024 outputs

-## 🚀 Quick Start
+## Quick Start

 ### Option 1: Using the Notebook (Recommended)